Category: Team Building

 Be Ready to Disconnect

 One of the biggest benefits of a company retreat is stepping away from daily work distractions.
 To fully engage in the experience, set up an out-of-office email response and limit phone use during activities.
 This will allow you to be present and participate without interruptions.
-If necessary, inform clients and colleagues in advance so they can reach another team member in your absence.

 Embrace a Positive Attitude

-Plan Your Perfect Outdoor Company Retreat in Central NJ
+Plan Your Company Retreat With Frogbridge Events

 Friends participating in a whimsical scavenger hunt